Back to All Events

 Participants will complete weekly journals for review and feedback by the facilitator.
 In addition, the facilitator will lead group exercises that promote overcoming barriers for the healing journey.

-If you feel that you can benefit from this loss group experience, please email us at hello@togetherwehealcommunity.org and put “Parent to Parent” in the subject line.
+If you feel that you can benefit from this loss group experience, please email us OR fill out the INTEREST FORM HERE.

 About the Facilitator: